It’s time to end the civil war on race and culture in Australia. We are one country, made up of people of many races.

 We need a national settlement of our political and cultural divisions on indigenous occupancy of land and cultural continuity, British annexation of land and colonisation, and the growth of a hybrid culturally-mixed (but not yet culturally cohesive) population.
 These divisions have become intense in recent years and have rightly been called ‘culture wars’.
 They threaten to undermine our unity of purpose and social cohesion, and sap the goodwill of Australians from all backgrounds.

 We need a settlement date by which the nation settles this conflict.
-This would be a date by which land claims are finalized, truth-telling exercises completed, local treaty processes concluded, place name changes settled, and a line drawn in the sand to mark the end of both race-based discrimination and race-based culture wars.
+This would be a date by which land claims are finalized, truth-telling exercises completed, place name changes settled, and a line drawn in the sand to mark the end of both race-based discrimination and race-based culture wars.

 The last thing we need is a referendum to include in the Constitution of Australia a permanent body, elected by Australians of just one race, to present a ‘Voice to Parliament’.
 Yet the politicians in Canberra are planning to do precisely this in 2023.

 This is the wrong course.
-Instead, we want our political and social leaders to set 31 December 2025 as an end-date for the civil war on race and culture.
+Instead, we want our political and social leaders to set an end-date for the civil war on race and culture.
+We suggest 31 December 2025.
+(Read the notes below on our rationale for this date.)

 Both Right and Left need to make major concessions to enable this settlement to happen.
 They need to abandon their culture wars and begin reconciling with the great majority of Australians who want these issues settled.
-We are One Country.
+We are One People and One Country.

-We invite Australians to support our One Country Campaign.
+We invite Australians to support our End the Civil War Campaign.
 It aims to:

-1. Set 31 December 2025 as an end-date for the culture wars on race and culture;
+1. Set an end date for the culture wars on race and culture;

-2. Complete land claims, truth-telling exercises, treaty processes and place name changes by this date;
+2. Complete land claims, truth-telling exercises, and place name changes by this date;

-3. End the official practice of ‘Welcome to Country’;
+3. End the divisive practice of ‘Welcome to / Acknowledgement of Country’;

 4. Replace the British Crown with an Australian Head of State;